 Exactly 200 years ago, in 1816, Richard, VII Viscount Fitzwilliam of Merrion founded the Fitzwilliam Museum with his bequest.
 The Fitzwilliam Museum opened to the public in 1848, the same year Jean-Léon Gérôme painted this work which makes it a fitting acquisition to commemorate our bicentenary year.

-This portrait – so appropriate for Cambridge - of a student at the time of his graduation from École Polytechnique, Paris would be a major addition to the Fitzwilliam Museum collection.
+This portrait – so appropriate for Cambridge - of a student at the time of his graduation is a major addition to the Fitzwilliam Museum collection.